adamtow/cronios/documentation.md

 Cronios runs on devices with iOS 12 with [Shortcuts 2.1.2](https://itunes.apple.com/us/app/shortcuts/id915249334?mt=8) (or greater) installed.
 The Cronios shortcut is free to download and use.
 The source code is licensed under the [MIT License](#license).

+Cronios can be optionally configured to notify you when it stops running.
+Enabling this feature requires the installation of [Scriptable](https://scriptable.app), a free JavaScript automation tool for iOS.

 Content, logs and preferences are stored separately in iCloud Drive for each device you own[^3], so you can use Cronios with multiple iPhones and iPads at the same time.

 ![Cronios features device-specific settings](https://atow.files.wordpress.com/2018/12/img_0044.png?w=1280)